Dome Homes Made from Inflatable Concrete Cost Just $3,500

 I have land but it has a house on it.
 But my daughter needs a place to live.
 I was going to put a double wide on it but never got around to it.
 Like more info please.
 Like the election.sewer. and water

-• Mark Vincent says:
+• Mark Vincent on said:

 … commissioned by the Australian Government and it fell down when the balloon was removed.